inEXASCALE/pychop/README.md

  Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.

+To do
+- Generate data using Nick's chop
+- Expand unittests for ``pychop``
+- Write quant_dot
+- Write FMA

 ### References

 [1] Nicholas J. Higham and Srikara Pranesh, Simulating Low Precision Floating-Point Arithmetic, SIAM J. Sci.
 Comput., 2019.